Statement of Corporate Governance Practices

 The purpose of the Manufacturing Sector Committee is to act as a board of advisors to the Operating Subsidiaries in the manufacturing sector of the Company.

 The Company has adopted a charter for the Manufacturing Sector Committee which sets out the composition of the Manufacturing Sector Committee as well as its responsibilities, duties, principles and procedures.

-The members of the Manufacturing Sector Committee are Ed Warkentin (chair), Duncan Jessiman, Michael Pyle, Gary Filmon, Al Davis, Ray Moher and Brad Bennett.
+The members of the Manufacturing Sector Committee are Ed Warkentin (chair), Duncan Jessiman, Michael Pyle, Gary Filmon, Gary Buckley, Al Davis, Brad Bennett, Ray Moher and Bill Baines.